pallavithegod/Anti-Prod/README.md

 Tired of being productive?
 Deadlines got you down?
 Introducing **Anti-Productivity Reminder** — a Chrome Extension that does the *exact opposite* of every focus tool out there.

-Instead of helping you concentrate, it makes sure you’re constantly distracted
+Instead of helping you concentrate, it makes sure you’re constantly distracted — with:
 - 🚨 **Pop-up reminders** every 10 minutes (auto-dismiss in 10 seconds).
 - 🎬 **Links to the best black holes of time**: Instagram, Twitter controversies, Reddit rabbit holes, YouTube spirals & more.
 - 😜 A **dark, minimal distraction hub** right inside Chrome.